Simple qudit ZX and ZH calculi, via integrals: Remarks on ZX and ZH beyond special subtheories

 In the above, many rewrites involve scalars which are simply integer powers of $D\nu^4$.
 In the case that $\nu = D^{-1/4}$, these all may be simplified by eliminating any scalar boxes which amount to multiplications by $+1$.
 The rules presented in Figure~\ref{fig:ZH-rewrites} demonstrate rewrites which are sound subject to this value of $\nu$.

-\subsection{ZX--ZH relations}
+\subsubsection{ZX--ZH relations}

-Before we proceed with the ZX rewrites, we describe certain relationships which hold between the ZX and ZH generators in the common semantic map that we have constructed.
-The reason for doing this is to take advantage of these relationships to streamline the proving of certain ZX rewrites, which from their definitions would be somewhat more laborious to carry out than similar ZH rewrites, owing to the emphasis placed by the ZH calculus on the standard basis.
+Figure~\ref{fig:ZXH-relations} presents some equivalences between ZX~and ZH~diagrams, which hold between the ZX and ZH generators in the common semantic map that we have constructed.
+This will allow us to take advantage of these relationships to streamline the proving of certain ZX rewrites, which from their definitions would be somewhat more laborious to carry out than similar ZH rewrites, owing to the emphasis placed by the ZH calculus on the standard basis.

 \hrule \nopagebreak

 \begin{tabbing} \= \= \= \kill \Rule{ZXH-GW} Green and white dots. \> \parbox{6em}{~ $ \Sem{4ex}{\;\! \;\!} $} \> $= \Sem{4ex}{\;\! \;\!} $ \> (\textbf{Proof:} trivial.) \\[2ex] \Rule{ZXH-WH} Degree-1 green phase dots and H-boxes. \> \parbox{6em}{~ $ \Bigsem{\!\!\: \!\:} $} \> $= \Bigsem{\!\!\: \!\:} $ \> (\textbf{Proof:} trivial.) \\[4ex] \Corollary{ZXH-GP} Green phase dots in ZH --- \\[-5.25ex] we may show this using \textsf{(ZX-GF)} to be shown below, \> \parbox{6em}{~ $